Contextual Semi-Supervised Learning: An Approach To Leverage Air-Surveillance and Untranscribed ATC Data in ASR Systems: Contextual ASR semi-supervised learning

 \section{Contextual ASR \& semi-supervised learning}

 An ATCo-pilot communication heavily rely on the very particular context they are in.
-For instance, characteristics such as airplane location, altitude, departure or arrival, and air-space status define the information that could be uttered by the speakers (small deviations are allowed in specific scenarios).
-If given, an ASR system can leverage this prior knowledge to increase its performance.
-However, particular ATC aspects such as speaker's characteristics, location and context, low Signal-to-Noise Ratio (SNR) levels, and air-space status increase the challenge of ASR in these environments.
+Characteristics such as airplane location, altitude, departure or arrival, and air-space status define the information that could be uttered by the speakers (small deviations are allowed in specific scenarios).
+For instance, an ASR system can leverage this particular contextual information (mentioned above) as prior knowledge to increase its performance.
+However, aspects such as speaker's characteristics, location and context, low Signal-to-Noise Ratio (SNR) levels, and air-space status increase the challenge of ASR for the ATC task.